 Select All Modules- Highlights all modules in the cabinet.
 You’d typically use this to move or delete all modules in a cabinet simultaneously.

 Cabinets can be vertically relocated.
 You can swap positions of multiple cabinets, or move cabinets above or below the I/O Panel or Performance Controls panel.
 To move a cabinet, click and drag on the left edge of the cabinet frame.
-It can be little hard to tell where you’re supposed to grab, so we’ve highlighted the "grab" area in red In the screenshot below (it isn’t actually red in Voltage Modular).
+It can be little hard to tell where you’re supposed to grab, so we’ve highlighted the "grab" area in red In the screenshot below.
+It isn’t actually red in Voltage Modular, but it the left and right edges of the currently selected cabinet re shaded a little darker.
 This works exactly the same for moving the I/O Panel and Performance Controls pane.